Skip to main content

 Deliveries of goods made by plane on the Madrid-Paris route are subject to Spanish VAT when the transport begins in Madrid, and are not subject to the tax when it begins in Paris.

-6. Intra-community distance sales originating in other member states.
+6. Intra-Community distance sales originating in other Member States.

-However, the general rule above:
+However, the above general rule:

-• That the limit provided for in article 73 of LIVA has not been exceeded nor has the destination tax option provided for in said article been exercised.
+• That the limit provided for in article 73 of the LIVA has not been exceeded nor has the option of taxation at destination provided for in said article exercised.

-3. Intra-Community distance sales, originating in another member state and destined for the territory of application of the Tax, which have been taxed in the member state of origin under the special regime for used goods, will be subject to tax in the member state of origin.
+3. Intra-Community distance sales, originating in another Member State and destined for the territory of application of the Tax, which have been taxed in the Member State of origin under the special regime for used goods, will be subject to tax in the Member State of origin.

-7. Intra-community distance sales originating in the territory of application of the Tax.
+7. Intra-Community distance sales originating in the territory of application of the Tax.

-2. That the limit provided for in article 73 of the LIVA has not been exceeded, nor has the option of taxation at destination provided for in said article been exercised.
+2. That the limit provided for in article 73 of the LIVA has not been exceeded, nor has the option of taxation at destination provided for in said article exercised.

 However: